-.1 Project specific design requirements for the in-place density of outside bedding material, haunch material, and initial backfill shall be noted on the plans or in the project specifications or as detailed herein.
-As the precise measurement of these densities in the bedding and haunch zones during

-- .2 Should the materials proposed for use in the embedment zone change during the course of the works the Contractor shall notify the Engineer and carry out additional compaction trials, sufficient to demonstrate that their proposed method of placement is consistent with achieving the specified requirements. - .3 The trial compaction demonstration shall in no way relieve the Contractor from their contractual requirement of meeting the minimum performance criteria for completed installations as specified herein.
+- .1 Project specific design requirements for the in-place density of outside bedding material, haunch material, and initial backfill shall be noted on the plans or in the project specifications or as detailed herein.
+As the precise measurement of these densities in the bedding and haunch zones during construction is often not technically feasible, the Contractor shall demonstrate to the Engineer for the project that their proposed method of placement of these materials is sufficient to achieve the specified results, through a trial compaction demonstration. - .2 Should the materials proposed for use in the embedment zone change during the course of the works the Contractor shall notify the Engineer and carry out additional compaction trials, sufficient to demonstrate that their proposed method of placement is consistent with achieving the specified requirements. - .3 The trial compaction demonstration shall in no way relieve the Contractor from their contractual requirement of meeting the minimum performance criteria for completed installations as specified herein.